Hubert von Herkomer: Personal life

-In 1873, at Watford, Herkomer married Anna Caroline Weise.
-A son, Siegfried Hubert, was born in 1875 and a daughter, Elsa Anna, the next year.
-In 1884, following the death of his first wife, Herkomer married Eliza Lulu Griffiths, aged 35, at Ruthin.
+In 1873, at Watford, Herkomer married Anna Caroline Ada Weise.
+A son, Siegfried Hubert, was born in 1875 and a daughter, Elsa Anna Iole, the next year.
+His first wife died in Vienna in 1883.
+In 1884, Herkomer married Eliza Louisa Griffiths, aged 35, known as Lulu, at Ruthin.
 She died a year later in child-birth.
-He married a third wife, Maggie, also from Ruthin.
+He then married a third wife, Maggie Griffiths, the sister of Lulu, also from Ruthin.

-In 1888, Herkomer‘s father, Lorenz Herkomer, died at Watford aged 73.
-The next year, Herkomer’s third wife gave birth to a son who was named Lorenz.
+In 1888, Herkomer's father, Lorenz Herkomer, died at Watford aged 73.
+The next year, Herkomer's third wife gave birth to a son who was named Lorenz Hans Lawrence.
+In 1893, they had a daughter, Gwenddydd.

 Death and legacy

-Herkomer died at Budleigh Salterton on 31 March 1914 and was buried in St James's church, Bushey.
+Herkomer died at Budleigh Salterton on 31 March 1914 and was buried in the churchyard beside St James's Church, Bushey.

 Paintings by Herkomer are in several British collections, including the Manchester Art Gallery, Southampton City Art Gallery, Leeds Art Gallery, Lady Lever Art Gallery, Walker Art Gallery, Liverpool, Oldham, Derby Art Gallery and the City of London.
-The largest collection of his work is held by Bushey Museum, and some are in the Herkomer Museum, Landsberg am Lech, Germany.
+The largest collection of his work is held by Bushey Museum, and some examples are in the Herkomer Museum at Landsberg am Lech, Germany.
+Herkomer's portrait of H.H.
+Richardson can be found in the Smithsonian Portrait Gallery in Washington, DC.

-Among his pupils at The Herkomer School of Art, in Bushey were many who later became notable in their own right including, the artists Cecil Jay and Beryl Fowler.
+Among his pupils at the Herkomer School of Art in Bushey were many artists who later became notable in their own right, including Cecil Jay, Rosa Howlett and Beryl Fowler.

-His connection with the 1896 Eisteddfod is commemorated in the naming of Herkomer Crescent and Herkomer Road, Llandudno.
+Herkomer's connection with the 1896 Eisteddfod is commemorated in the naming of Herkomer Crescent and Herkomer Road, Llandudno.